 As a child, my CF was almost atypical.
 I was pancreatic insufficient and had a slightly unhappy liver, but other than I was “normal”.
 My FEV1 was in the late 90s and occasionally early 100s, and I did everything my non-CF friends did.
 Yes, I took regular creon, vitamins, ursodeoxycholic acid, supplements and a prophylactic antibiotic, but I never had any issue with my chest or bowels.
 I exercised well, kept away from the hospital for everything but quarterly clinic appointments, and my twice-daily physio never produced even a fleck of mucus.
 I was healthy to a level where my CF didn’t feel real, and I would explain it whilst taking my meds to friends as “horrible for most, but luckily, I only have it mildly.”

 Despite my fears, my doctor was right.
-The gladioli didn’t suddenly wreak havoc in my lungs, my lung function stayed high, I remained symptom free and carried on living normal life like I always had.
-My doctor decided it wasn’t the time to start eradication treatment as I was on the cusp of moving up to adults.
+The gladioli didn’t suddenly wreak havoc in my lungs, my lung function stayed high, and I remained symptom-free and carried on living a normal life like I always had.
+My doctor decided it wasn’t the time to start eradication treatment as I was on the cusp of moving up to adulthood.
 Over the following 18 months, the gladioli grew on every single cough swab, and at my first adult unit appointment, I was informed that eradication was now not worth pursuing.
-As my health was still good no additional antibiotics were added into my regime on the basis that burkholderia gladioli is vulnerable to so few they shouldn’t be wasted.
+As my health was still good no additional antibiotics were added into my regime on the basis that Burkholderia gladioli is vulnerable to so few they shouldn’t be wasted.

 In between exacerbations, I nebulise meropenem and tobramycin alternate months to try and keep a lid on the infection.
 These nebs are my biggest frustration and the worst part of my daily CF treatment burden.
 Meropenem neb is an off-label use, so I must mix it up like I would for an IV and inhale it through an e-flow over 25 minutes twice a day.
 Tobramycin takes about 20-25 minutes twice a day, too, but is at least a premixed med in a small plastic vial, which saves prep time.